Skip the fake cobwebs this year and add some haunt to your house with these spooky specimens

 Place a bowl of these carnivorous plants on your windowsill and wait for them to snap closed on unsuspecting insects—or trick-or-treaters.

 These bold specimens resemble their namesake winged creatures of the night.
 With dark blossoms and strange whisker-like tendrils, a trio of Bat lilies (Tacca chantrieri) will make a statement as a Halloween table centerpiece.
+This spooky plant can be fussy to grow, but in the right conditions will add spectacular terror to your home.

 The wavy branches of a potted Pencil tree (Euphorbia tirucalli) look like a hand reaching up from the grave.
 Grow these South African plants in a sunny window and watch them arch towards the light.
+For added spooky flair, try potting them in containers shaped like human skulls.

 These strange-looking succulents (Pleiospilos sp.) evolved in arid, desert landscapes to look like speckled rocks.
 Place in a container of potting soil topped with black sand and they’ll look like the rotting flesh of a deadman’s fingers or tiny granite tombstones.